- 1.5 kg leg of lamb, boned and butterflied

 - 1/3 cup small mint leaves

 - Preheat the barbecue flat-plate or char-grill plate to hot.
-Lightly score the inside of the butterflied lamb leg in a criss-cross fashion.
-Rub the sumac over the lamb, then brush or spray lightly with oil and season with salt and pepper.
+Lightly score the inside of the butterflied lamb shoulder in a criss-cross fashion.
+Combine the lemon juice and oregano, then rub over the lamb.
+Brush or spray the lamb lightly with oil, then season with salt and pepper.

 - Place the lamb on the barbecue, reduce heat to moderately-hot.
-Cook the first side of the lamb for 20 minutes, turn with tongs and cook for a further 20mins.
-Cover lamb loosely with foil and rest it for 10 minutes before serving.
+Cook the first side of the lamb for 15-20mins, turn once with tongs and cook for a further 15-20mins.
+Cover lamb loosely with foil and rest it for 10mins before serving.